-Third, Komodo's Custom Consensus framework is essentially an extension of Bitcoin protocol so a series of RPC calls can be established.
-This will make it extremely simple to customize and implement CC modules.
+Third, UTXO-based smart contracts are essentially an extension of Bitcoin protocol so a series of RPC calls can be established.
+This will make it extremely simple to customize and implement UTXO-based smart contracts.

-It would be a straightforward process to create a GUI so non-technical users can make use of Komodo’s Custom Consensus framework without needing to work through a CLI.
+It would be a straightforward process to create a GUI so non-technical users can make use of Komodo’s smart contract tech without needing to work through a CLI.
 Eventually, once a large variety of RPC calls have been created, it will become possible to build entire decentralized applications based on RPC calls alone.

-Fourth, CC modules allow zero-confirmation micropayments.
+Fourth, Crypto-Conditions allows zero-confirmation micropayments.
 The payments will be fully peer-to-peer and will be considered confirmed as soon as they enter the mempool.
-These 0-conf micropayments will also be protected by Komodo's delayed Proof of Work security mechanism.
+These 0-conf micropayments will also be secured by Komodo’s delayed Proof of Work security mechanism.

-If a project on Komodo Platform needs additional modules urgently and has the required technical skills, they can simply fork the Komodo codebase, add the new modules, and spawn their chain.
+If a project on Komodo Platform needs additional contracts urgently and has the required technical skills, they can simply fork the Komodo codebase, add the new contracts, and spawn their chain.

-As far as the Komodo team knows, no other blockchain project has successfully implemented anything like Komodo's Custom Consensus framework on a live chain.
-From atomic swaps and on-demand blockchain scalability capabilities to blockchain interoperability features and the Custom Consensus framework, Komodo is continuing to develop technologies at the bleeding edge of the blockchain industry.
+As far as the Komodo team knows, no other blockchain project has successfully implemented Crypto-Conditions on a live chain.
+From atomic swaps and on-demand scalability features to cross-chain interoperability syncing and UTXO-based smart contracts, Komodo Platform is continuing to develop the technologies at the bleeding edge of the blockchain industry.

-At present, there are only four CC modules have been integrated.
-But these four modules will be available to any blockchain built within the Komodo ecosystem on or around September 8, when Block 1 Million is mined.
+At present, there are only four Crypto-Conditions-based smart contracts integrated into Komodo.
+But these four contracts will be available to any blockchain built within the Komodo ecosystem on or around September 8, when Block 1 Million is mined.
 This means, among other things, that any chain will have the option of creating tokens.

-There are several additional modules already in development, including a lottery module, a gateways module that will allow peer-to-peer transfers and exchanges of assets, an automatic invoice and payment module, and the zero-confirmations-payment module mentioned above.
+There are several additional contracts already in development, including a lottery contract, a multi-gateway contract that will allow peer-to-peer transfers and exchanges of assets, an automatic invoice and payment contract, and the zero-confirmations-payment contract mentioned above.

 Join us as we continue to lead the world in blockchain innovations.